ednailson/calculating-discount/README.md

 ### Running

-    docker-compose up
+    bash init.sh

 It will running the product-list service on the **port** `3333`

 ### Application

 As required it has 2 microservices.
 The first one is an API that communicates with another microservice via gRPC asking for the product discount.
-This last service calculates the discount according with the date (if it is the user birthday or if it is black friday).
+This last service calculates the discount according to the date (if it is the user birthday or if it is black friday).

 ## Product List Service